 This module is a foundation subject required by the professional bodies for awarding a 'qualifying law degree.'
-The module provides students with an overview of the law of tort (with particular emphasis on the tort of negligence), taking into account relevant principles of EU law and the Human Rights Act 1998.
+The module provides students with an overview of the law of tort (with particular emphasis on the tort of negligence), taking into account relevant principles of the Human Rights Act 1998.

-- General Principles of Duty in Negligence
+- General Principles of Duty of Care in Negligence

-- Economic Loss
+- Duty of care for Economic Loss

-- Psychiatric Harm
+- Duty of care regarding Psychiatric Harm

-- Breach
+- Breach of Duty of Care

 - Causation in Fact & Law

-• Defences
+- Defences

+- Vicarious Liability

 - Occupier's Liability

-- Private Nuisance and Rylands & Fletcher
+- Nuisance and Rylands & Fletcher

 - Trespass to the Person

 - Defamation

-- Vicarious Liability